|

 The Cubal by-pass

-Later, in the 70s, was built the Cubal by-pass.
+Later, in the 70s, the Cubal by-pass was built.
 Considering all by-passes and deviations, the railway has 1679 km and it ascends 1854 meters in the first 350 km. |

 CFB: The world biggest private eucalyptus plantation

-CFB owned 37 000 ha of land and used annually 570 000 tones of wood to fuel locomotives from Lobito to the Democratic Republic of Congo. |
+CFB owned 37,000 ha of land and used annually 570,000 tones of wood to steam locomotives from Lobito to the Democratic Republic of Congo. |

 Out of curiosity :

-The 99 years old operation and utilization agreement, licensed / assigned to the Caminho de Ferro de Benguela SARL (Benguelan Railway Company), ended on November 28th, 2001.
+The 99 years old operation and utilization agreement, assigned to the Caminho de Ferro de Benguela SARL (Benguelan Railway Company), ended on November 28th, 2001.
 All fixed and circulating assets of the company reverted to the estate of Angola. |

 Also out of curiosity :

-Above, you can see some stamps commemorating the stamp's centenary, which ‘live’ Angola Independence.
-Bellow, left, the first coloured postcard from Portuguese Africa: Bridge upon Catumbela River, at the 272nd km - Alto de Catumbela.
+Above, you can see some stamps commemorating the stamp's centenary, which "live" Angola Independence.
+Bellow, left, the first coloured postcard from Portuguese Africa: Bridge over Catumbela River, at the 272nd km - Alto de Catumbela.
 The rail track arrived here in 1909.
-Bellow, right: Alto de Catumbela Station; for many people living there, it was the first picture they saw of the ‘city’. |
+Bellow, center: Alto de Catumbela Station in the 70s; for many people living there, it was the first picture they saw of the ‘city’.
+Bellow, right: the new Station at Alto de Catumbela.
+Photo by António Carlos, August 2012. |

-| CFB holds the only 2, still operational, Garratt steam engines in the world (Locomotives 215 and 216).
+CFB holds two still operational Baldwin 4-8-0 steam engines (Locomotives 215 and 216).
 They are reserved for a future museum. |

 |